SciBorgs/Testing-Manual/Testing/UnitTesting.md

         testRuntimeOnly 'org.junit.jupiter:junit-jupiter-api:5.8.1'
     }
     ```
-2. Instal VSC extension *Test Runner for Java*
+2. Instal VSC extension *Test Runner for Java* (**this isn't strictly necessary with wpilib, but i think it's nice.
+Should i remove it?**)
 3. Create path `src/test/java`.
 All tests should be at this address

 ## Imports